pub type Surface = RCHandle<SkSurface>;Expand description

 pub fn props(&self) -> &SurfaceProps

-Returns SurfaceProps
+Returns SurfaceProps for surface.

 Returns: LCD striping orientation and setting for device independent fonts